 - 6.1.1.
-A quorum at any meeting of the Board of Directors shall consist 2/3 of the number of directors fixed in the Articles of Incorporation.3 - 6.1.2.
+A quorum at any meeting of the Board of Directors shall consist 2/3 of the number of directors fixed in the Articles of Incorporation. - 6.1.2.
 The Board shall schedule meetings at the fourth quarter of the preceding year, and hold regular meetings in accordance with its By-Laws and convene special meetings when required by business exigencies. - 6.1.3.
 The notice and agenda of the meeting and other relevant meeting materials shall be furnished to the Directors at least five (5) business days prior to each meeting, which meeting must be duly minuted. - 6.1.4.
 The members of the Board shall attend regular and special meetings in person or through video/teleconferencing conducted in accordance with the rules and regulations of the SEC except for justifiable reasons that prevent them from doing so. - 6.1.5.
 Independent Directors shall always attend Board meetings.
 Unless otherwise provided in the By-Laws, their absence shall not affect the quorum requirement.
 However, the Board may, to promote transparency, require the presence of at least one (1) Independent Director in all its meetings. - 6.1.6.
 The Non-Executive Directors shall have separate periodic meetings with the external auditor and heads of the internal audit, compliance and risk functions, without any executive present.
-The meetings are chaired by the Lead Independent Director at least once a year, immediately after one of the scheduled board meeting.4
+The meetings are chaired by the Lead Independent Director at least once a year, immediately after one of the scheduled board meeting.
+They shall likewise meet separately at least once during the year without any executives present.